Skip to main content

 First step: Set up an email account if you don’t have one

 Maybe you’re already an email pro and use it regularly.
 Or, you set up an email account before you landed your first job interview.
 But if you still don’t have email, performing proper interview follow-up will require you to get up to speed.
-Email is a staple of today’s job market and a fast, convenient tool for communicating with employers at every stage of the job search.
+Email is still a staple of today’s job market and a fast, convenient tool for communicating with employers at every stage of the job search.

 To send and receive email, you’ll first have to set up your own email account.
 Doing so is fast, free, and fairly easy.
 Gmail, AOL, Outlook, and Yahoo!
 Mail are all reputable free email providers.
 Visit these sites for instructions on how to set up an account or ask a friend or family member for help.